jiangnanboy/erasenet_scene_text_removal/README.md

 4. Distributed training was removed

-5. Some errors in training were changed
+5. Some errors in training were corrected

 ### Environment